 Natural and Human Disruptions - Risk 1

-We might be adversely affected by events outside of our control, including: widespread public health issues, such as epidemic or pandemic infectious diseases; natural disasters and other catastrophic events such as earthquakes, floods, or severe weather, including as a result of climate change; government policy changes; and political events such as terrorism, political tensions, military conflicts, civil unrest, and trade wars.
-These events can disrupt operations for us, our suppliers, our vendors, and our customers, as well as impair product manufacturing, supply, and transport availability and cost in unpredictable ways that depend on highly uncertain future developments.
+We have been and may in the future be adversely affected by events outside of our control, including: widespread public health issues, such as infectious diseases; natural disasters and other catastrophic events such as earthquakes, floods, or severe weather, including as a result of climate change; government policy changes; and political events such as terrorism, political tensions, military conflicts, civil unrest, sanctions, tariffs or other trade restrictions, and trade wars.
+These events can disrupt operations for us, our suppliers, our service providers, and our customers, as well as impair product manufacturing, supply, and transport availability and cost in unpredictable ways that depend on highly uncertain future developments.
 They might affect consumer confidence levels and spending or the availability of certain goods or commodities.
-In response to these types of events, we might suspend operations, implement extraordinary procedures, seek alternate sources for product supply, or suffer consequences that are unexpected and difficult to mitigate.
-Any of these risks might have a materially adverse impact on our business, financial position, results of operations, and cash flows.
+In response to these types of events, we might suspend operations, implement extraordinary procedures, incur increased costs, or seek alternate sources for product supply, or suffer consequences that are unexpected and difficult to mitigate.
+Any of these risks might have a material adverse impact on the Company.

 Capital Markets - Risk 1